-Pay attention when watching the movie A River Runs Through It.
+When watching the movie A River Runs Through It, pay attention.
 You may recognize the scenery!
-Parts of the movie were filmed along this hallowed blue-ribbon trout stream.
+Because, some of the filming took place along this hallowed blue-ribbon trout stream.
 The Gallatin is a shorter river by Montana standards.
 It gathers much of its water from a watershed which extends south and north of Bozeman, Montana.
 Then, it flows west, remaining a small freestone, before entering the Missouri.

-One of the finest wade fishing rivers in Montana, the Gallatin provides excellent dry fly fishing on a river that receives relatively low fishing pressure.
+One of the finest wade fishing rivers in Montana, the Gallatin provides excellent dry fly fishing.
+Plus, this river receives relatively low fishing pressure.
 Flowing through beautiful surroundings, Highway 191 follows this river closely.
 Anglers have easy access to Arctic Grayling, Brown Trout, Rainbow Trout, and Cutthroat Trout.
-Along its upper stretches, the river is not very deep and the fish are not finicky eaters, which makes it an excellent place for learning how to fly fish.
+Along its upper stretches, the river is not very deep.
+And, the fish are not finicky eaters, which makes it an excellent place for learning how to fly fish.

-Flowing completely within Yellowstone National Park, The Firehole River originates southwest of Madison Lake on the Continental Divide and eventually joins the Gibbon River to form the Madison River at Madison Junction.
+Flowing completely within Yellowstone National Park, The Firehole River originates southwest of Madison Lake on the Continental Divide.
+Eventually, at Madison Junction, It joins the Gibbon River to form the Madison River.

 The Firehole has been revered by anglers since the late nineteenth century.
-Coursing through some of the largest and most active geyser basins in the world, this waterway is unique in that it is significantly fed by geyser runoff including that of Old Faithful Geyser.
-Originally barren of fish above Firehole Falls, the Firehole was stocked with non-native trout in 1889 and 1890.
+Coursing through some of the largest and most active geyser basins in the world, this waterway is unique.
+Because, it is significantly fed by geyser runoff including that of Old Faithful Geyser.
+Originally barren of fish above Firehole Falls, the Firehole was stocked with non-native trout in the late 1880's.
 While water from the thermal features cause temperature problems for the fish, it also makes the river rich in minerals.
-Despite the warm water, non-native Brown Trout and Rainbow Trout now thrive and spawn in these waters and the Firehole River has gained fame for its catch-and-release, Blue-ribbon fly fishing.
+Despite the warm water, non-native Brown Trout and Rainbow Trout now thrive and spawn in these waters.
+As a result, the Firehole River gained fame for its catch-and-release, Blue-ribbon fly fishing.

 Nez Perce Creek